 Snoring & Obstructive Sleep Apnea

 Mild to moderate snoring may simply be a small nuisance, especially if it happens only occasionally during times, for instance, of nasal congestion due to the common cold.
 When your family member or partner notices that you snore loudly and abruptly stop, you might consider whether your snoring is also connected to Obstructive Sleep Apnea or OSA.

 Sleep apnea involves complete blockage to the extent that you briefly stop breathing during sleep, making it more disruptive than just a noise.
-Some people find that not being able to get restful sleep, gasping at night, morning headaches or a range of other sleep-deprivation-related symptoms are cues that they should find out whether their airway is being obstructed to the point of creating this condition.
+Some people find that not being able to get restful sleep, gasping at night, morning headaches or a range of other sleep deprivation-related symptoms are cues that they should find out whether their airway is being obstructed to the point of creating this condition.
+Sleep apnea is linked to many serious diseases.
+If you present any of the symptoms described above, you should seek medical treatment.
 Treating OSA is an excellent way to get back your daytime alertness and concentration and prevent dangerous oxygen reduction during sleep.

 What Are the Treatments